goober99/lisp-gui-examples/examples/eql5/tutorial.md

 ```

 * Now `eql5` should be available to run.
 Verify it with `eql5 -qgui`, which
 will launch a GUI REPL.
+This also gives you access to some documentation on the
+EQL5 functions.
+Go the the *Help* tab for a searchable list of functions.

 ## Building the GUI with QML